 What is SMED?

-Single-Minute Exchange of Dies is referred to as SMED.
-Shigeo Shingo, a Japanese industrial engineer who worked with Toyota in the 1950s and 1960s, created it as a lean manufacturing tool.
-Shingo noted that the typical setup durations for the equipment changeover procedure were excessively long and had negative effects on output quality, irregular flow, and huge lot sizes.
+SMED stands for Single-Minute Exchange of Dies.
+Shigeo Shingo, a Japanese industrial engineer, created it as a lean manufacturing tool while working with Toyota in the 1950s and 1960s.
+Shingo observed that typical setup durations for equipment changeovers were excessively long.
+Consequently, they caused negative effects on output quality, irregular flow, and oversized lot sizes.

-SMED aims to finish as many processes as possible while the machinery is operating (or processing) in order to save time and switch over rapidly to processing the next product.
-The phrase “single-minute” refers to changeovers that take less than 10 minutes (or one-digit minutes), not that they must all happen in a single minute.
+SMED aims to complete as many processes as possible while the machinery is still operating.
+This saves time and enables a rapid switch to the next product.
+Notably, the phrase “single-minute” refers to changeovers that take less than 10 minutes.
+It does not mean they must happen in a single minute.

 Why is SMED Important for Quick Changeover?

-- Reduced Downtime: SMED decreases production stoppages and increases equipment utilization by cutting down on the time required for equipment changeovers.
-The average setup time reduction by using SMED methodologies, according to Shingo, the creator of SMED, is 94% (from 90 minutes to less than 5 minutes) across a variety of enterprises.
-This frees up more time for creating high-value goods and services for clients.
+- Reduced Downtime: SMED decreases production stoppages and increases equipment utilization.
+According to Shingo, the average setup time reduction using SMED methodologies is 94%.
+Specifically, setup times drop from 90 minutes to less than 5 minutes across a variety of enterprises.
+For Plant Managers and QA Managers, this frees up more time for value-added production.
+It also reduces the window in which quality deviations can occur.

 30+ Audit and inspection checklists free for download.